microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyCrossTenantAccessPolicyPartner.md

   - `[B2BCollaborationOutbound <IMicrosoftGraphCrossTenantAccessPolicyB2BSetting>]`: crossTenantAccessPolicyB2BSetting
   - `[B2BDirectConnectInbound <IMicrosoftGraphCrossTenantAccessPolicyB2BSetting>]`: crossTenantAccessPolicyB2BSetting
   - `[B2BDirectConnectOutbound <IMicrosoftGraphCrossTenantAccessPolicyB2BSetting>]`: crossTenantAccessPolicyB2BSetting
+  - `[IdentitySynchronization <IMicrosoftGraphCrossTenantIdentitySyncPolicyPartner>]`: crossTenantIdentitySyncPolicyPartner
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[DisplayName <String>]`: Display name for the cross-tenant user synchronization policy.
+Use the name of the partner Azure AD tenant to easily identify the policy.
+Optional.
+    - `[TenantId <String>]`: Tenant identifier for the partner Azure AD organization.
+Read-only.
   - `[InboundTrust <IMicrosoftGraphCrossTenantAccessPolicyInboundTrust>]`: crossTenantAccessPolicyInboundTrust
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[IsCompliantDeviceAccepted <Boolean?>]`: Specifies whether compliant devices from external Azure AD organizations are trusted.